crate/crate-howtos/docs/integrations/azure-functions.rst

 	  }

-The ``AzureWebJobsStorage`` value can be obtained by navigating to your storage account, selecting "Access keys" and copying one of the shown connection strings.
+The ``AzureWebJobsStorage`` value can be obtained by navigating to your storage account, selecting "Access keys", and copying one of the shown connection strings.

 The ``EventHubConnectionString`` can be copied from the "Event Hub-compatible endpoint" field under the IoT hub's "Built-in endpoints" section.
 Ensure that the event hub connection string includes the